oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 Prisma Studio is up on http://localhost:5555
 ```

 In a new browser window, go to http://localhost:5555 to view the database.
-The screenshot below shows the application has four todo items and two users.
+The screenshot below shows the application database.
+The database has two users.

 {% img blog/workflows-workshop/Workflows_prisma_db.jpg alt:"Application database" %}{: .center-image }

-To create a new organiziation:
+To create a new organiziation in the application database:

 1. Click on the **Org** model
 2. Click **Add record** to add a new record